subor/sdk/docs/en/topics/bios.md

             BOOTX64.efi
 ```

-__Next, On the Ruyi Box__
+Next, on the Ruyi:

-1. In [Command Prompt with administrator rights](https://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx) run: `manage-bde.exe -protectors -disable c:`
+1. If Windows is already installed, in [Command Prompt with administrator rights](https://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx) run: `manage-bde.exe -protectors -disable c:`
     - This temporarily disables Bitlocker.  __Failure to do this results in an unbootable OS__ due to lost encryption data in TPM chip.
-1. Plug USB flash drive into any USB port on the box and reboot the box
+1. Plug USB flash drive into any Ruyi's USB ports and reboot it
 1. Wait for EFI Shell prompt to appear:

        Shell>